top of page

 Mr. Peterson fell for the bait and began walking toward Sally.
 He knelt next to her, just as he did that night when he searched through Ezekiel’s pockets.
 She could smell alcohol as if it were seeping from his pores.
 He lifted her hair to inspect if the coils really grew from her scalp and chuckled when he realized they indeed did.

 “Where is it, girl?
-That there is a very important piece and when Mr. Thomas comes back, he gon’ want to know what happened to it.
+That there is a very important piece and when Mr. Livington comes back, he gon’ want to know what happened to it.
 He gon’ search and search, and I can’t promise you he’ll spare you.
 Now, I know you know what that thieving nigger stole.
 Where is it?”

 “Perhaps it wasn’t a thieving nigger who stole it.
 Maybe it was a thieving maid.”